Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 Guests enjoy seven curated tastings and three craft beverages from three award-winning restaurants, with plenty of time to mix, mingle, and explore.
 It’s a casual, unforced setting where conversation flows as easily as the cocktails.

 Your tour is led by a local foodie guide who can tailor the experience to your group—whether you want historical context, deep culinary insights, or just a quick intro to each stop.
-You set the tone.
+You set the tone during one of the city’s top dinner events.

 Looking to impress your team or clients?
 This is the move.

-Photo: Cook Street School of Culinary Arts Facebook
+A small group in the kitchen (photo: Cook Street School of Culinary Arts Facebook)

 In our opinion, the most fun team events revolve around food.
 Cook Street School of Culinary Arts hosts one of the most rewarding Denver team building activities.
 Not only is the dining experience delicious, but the classes are highly interactive.